Solution

 Conclusion

-The pepper plant diseases and pests that affect peppers must be well understood for successful pepper cultivation.
+The pepper plant diseases and peststhat affect peppers must be well understood for successful pepper cultivation.
 The use of sustainable management practices ensures the production of healthy crops and abundant harvests.
 This guide can be used as a tool to fight these challenges, encouraging the adoption of sustainable and eco-friendly practices in pepper cultivation.

-Healthy pepper plant treated with microbial solutions
+pepper plant common pest and disease treated by microbial solutions